 \subsubsection{Compared Methods}

 The first method is the \textit{Bonferroni correction} which may be loosely viewed as a benchmark for the class of multiple testing procedures.
-In our context, a dimension $r \in[p]$ is included in the confidence set $\widehat C$ if and only if all the nulls $H_0:\mu_r\leq \mu_s$, $s\neq r$, are not rejected, where each pairwise test is adjusted to have a significance level of $\alpha/(p-1)$ to guarantee the validity~\eqref{eq: marginal validity}.
-To foster the computation, it suffices to perform one single pairwise test $H_0: \mu_r \le \mu_{\hat{s}_{-r}}$ with $\hat{s}_{-r} = \argmin_{s \ne r} \hat{\mu}_s$.
-In principle, users have the freedom to implement their preferred test statistics, but we opt to use the pairwise t-test for simplicity.
+In our context, a dimension $r \in[p]$ is included in the confidence set $\widehat C$ if and only if all the pairwise null $H_0:\mu_r\leq \mu_s$, $s\neq r \in [p]$ are not rejected at the Bonferroni-adjusted significance level $\alpha/(p-1)$.
+We implemented paired two-sample $t$-tests for the mean comparisons.

 The second method is the two-step procedure in~\cite{futschik1995confidence} built upon the selection rule developed by~\cite{gupta1965some}.
-Such a selection constructs a $(1 - \alpha)$ argmin confidence set by collecting all the dimension $r \in [p]$ satisfying the inequality
+Such a selection constructs an $(1 - \alpha)$ argmin confidence set by collecting all the dimensions $r \in [p]$ satisfying the inequality